-Nate Nead is the President & CEO of SEO.co, an SEO and online marketing agency based in Seattle.
+Nate Nead is the President & CEO of DEV.co, a custom software development company based in Seattle.

 Since its inception, the field of online content marketing has been in a constant state of flux.
 This tendency is built into it — since it operates in an ever changing online world, all it can ever do is change along with the internet.
 For better or for worse, the rapid advent of machine learning algorithms in online processes will only lead to more change in the field of content marketing

 This means it’s up to content marketers to adapt — and adapt they should.
 While marketers who move against the current of innovation are bound to run into obstacles, those who use machine learning as a tool will stand to benefit.
 In an increasingly automated market, core tenets of content marketing and artificial intelligence should be used in tandem to gain an advantage.
 With new streams of potential being uncovered every year, marketers are now in the position to streamline several key aspects of their workflow.